Cuis-Smalltalk/Cuis-Smalltalk-Dev/README.md

 If you want to know how Cuis has evolved in the past, check the [Release Notes](http://www.cuis-smalltalk.org/CuisReleaseNotes.html).

 ### Getting Started ###
+If you are learning Smalltalk, there are many tutorials and references in the web.
+They apply quite well to Cuis, especially those written originally for Smalltalk-80 or Squeak.
+These books ["Smalltalk-80 the language and its implementation"](http://stephane.ducasse.free.fr/FreeBooks/BlueBook/Bluebook.pdf) and ["Inside Smalltalk volume I"](http://stephane.ducasse.free.fr/FreeBooks/InsideST/InsideSmalltalk.pdf) are great introductory texts, and they are also the reference for the language and basic class library.
+Both are freely available.

 If you are not familiar with Git, follow the instructions in [Getting started using GUI](Documentation/GettingStarted-UsingGUI.md) or [Getting started using commandline](Documentation/GettingStarted-UsingCommandline.md) .

 If you are familiar with Git, it might be best to follow [Getting started using Git Bash](Documentation/GettingStarted-UsingGitAndCommandline.md) .